Alireza-Akhavan/audio-recognition/README.md

-## Important papers and impelimentation
+## Important papers and implementation

 A. Graves, A. Mohamed, and G. Hinton, “Speech recognition with deep recurrent neural networks,” in Proc.
 ICASSP, Vancouver, 2013.